Wednesday, April 29, 2009

 Again, she looked shocked.
 After a long pause, she turned to go into the stall.
 "Well," she said, "You just do your best."

-Her words were still echoing in my head as I used the men's room later that day.
+Her words were still echoing in my head as I used the men's room later that day, and every day after that.

 Sunday, March 8, 2009